Kenyans are enraged by the increase in fuel prices.

 The East African economic superpower has lost tens of thousands of jobs as its GDP dropped for the first time in three decades last year, with Covid-19 wreaking havoc on traditionally strong sectors like tourism.

-The elimination of subsidies, which took effect on Wednesday, raised the price of gasoline in Nairobi by around 6% to a maximum of nearly 135 shillings (about $1.2 or 1.0 euro) per litre.
+The elimination of subsidies, which took effect on Wednesday, raised the price of gasoline in Nairobi by around 6% to a maximum of about 135 shillings (about $1.20 or 1.00 euro) per litre.

 With the imposition of a near-five percent excise levy on petrol on October 1, the price is projected to soar even further.